-An example of these studies include the studies that test whether the drug reaches the tumor, in case of cancer clinical trials, how the drug acts in the human body, and how cancer cells in the human body respond to the drug
+An example of these studies includes the studies that test whether the drug reaches the tumor, in case of cancer clinical trials, how the drug acts in the human body, and how cancer cells in the human body respond to the drug.

 Distinctive features of phase 0 trials include the administration of single subtherapeutic doses of the study drug to a small number of subjects (like 10 to 15) to gather preliminary data.

 The ideal requirements for the evaluation of a new drug under phase 0 investigation can be

 - Pharmacodynamic activity of the drug.

 - The broad therapeutic window of a drug.

-- The selected drug candidate should be non-toxic at a dose level and should be exposed for a short duration, that is, about a week on a limited number of volunteers (like 10 to 15).
+- The drug candidate should be non-toxic at a dose level and should expose for a short duration, that is, about a week, on a limited number of volunteers (like 10 to 15).

 Phase I trials and clinical trial designs

 The primary aims of phase I clinical trials are to determine the safety, tolerability, pharmacokinetics (PK), pharmacodynamics (PD) of a compound, and early measurement of drug activity.

 Designs used in Phase I trials

 - Single ascending dose (Phase Ia): These are the studies in which a small group of subjects receives a single dose of the compound in a clinical setting, usually a Clinical Research Unit (CR0U).
-Close safety monitoring and usually PK assessments are performed for a predetermined time.
-To minimize the effect of bias, subjects are usually randomly assigned to treatment using computer-generated randomization codes.
+Perform close safety monitoring and usually PK assessments for a predetermined time.
+Subjects are usually randomly assigned to treatment using computer-generated randomization codes to minimize the effect of bias.

-- Multiple ascending doses (Phase Ib): These studies are conducted to elucidate the PK and PD of multiple doses of the compound.
+- Multiple ascending doses (Phase Ib): These studies elucidate the PK and PD of multiple doses of the compound.